I had a blast working with the crew of CafeFX on G.I. Joe: The Rise of Cobra.

 This project was fun and challenging at the same time, I’m pretty happy how it turned out.

-To see some original sketches/concepts that my wife did for the same project, just follow Fabiana’s website
+To see some original sketches/concepts just follow Fabiana’s website

 Credits - project page http://nervo.tv/index.html?sect=5&proj=zune